Corvus333-dev/SkinCancer/README.md

 Exploratory visualizations of these distributions are available [here](assets/meta_dist.pdf).

-Note: origin clinic and diagnostic confirmation type were excluded from fusion due to extreme bias and uncertain biological correlation.
+*Origin clinic and diagnostic confirmation type were excluded from fusion due to extreme bias and uncertain biological correlation.*

 ### Acquisition